Robert Todd Lincoln: Civil War years

-After graduating from Harvard, Lincoln enrolled at Harvard Law School.
-When he initially expressed interest in the law school to his father, President Lincoln made reference to his own pleasant, but informal legal training by stating "If you do, you should learn more than I ever did, but you will never have so good a time."
-Robert Lincoln attended Harvard Law School from September 1864 to January 1865, but left after four months in order to join the Union Army.
+After graduating from Harvard, Robert Lincoln enrolled at Harvard Law School.
+Lincoln attended Harvard Law School from September 1864 to January 1865, but left after four months in order to join the Union Army.
 In 1893, Harvard awarded Lincoln the honorary degree of LL.D.

-Much to the embarrassment of the president, Mary Todd Lincoln prevented Robert Lincoln from joining the Army until shortly before the war's conclusion.
-"We have lost one son, and his loss is as much as I can bear, without being called upon to make another sacrifice," Mary Todd Lincoln insisted to President Lincoln.
+Mary Todd Lincoln prevented Robert Lincoln from joining the Army until shortly before the war's conclusion.
 President Lincoln argued "our son is not more dear to us than the sons of other people are to their mothers."
-However, Mary Todd Lincoln persisted by stating that she could not "bear to have Robert exposed to danger."
 In January 1865, the First Lady gave in and President Lincoln wrote Ulysses Grant, asking if Robert could be placed on his staff.

 On February 11, 1865, Lincoln was commissioned as an assistant adjutant with a captain's rank.
-He served in the last weeks of the American Civil War on General Grant's staff, which meant he probably would not be involved in any actual combat; regardless, his father was very proud.
-He was present at Appomattox when Lee surrendered.
+He served in the last weeks of the American Civil War on General Grant's staff, a status which meant, in all likelihood, he would not be involved in actual combat.
+He was present at Appomattox when Robert E. Lee surrendered.
 He resigned his commission on June 12, 1865, and returned to civilian life.

 Lincoln was once saved from possible serious injury or death by Edwin Booth, whose brother, John Wilkes Booth, assassinated Robert's father.
 This event took place on a train platform in Jersey City, New Jersey.
-The exact date is uncertain, but it is believed to have taken place in late 1863 or early 1864, before John Wilkes Booth's assassination of President Lincoln (April 14, 1865).
+The exact date is uncertain, but it is believed to have taken place in late 1863 or early 1864, before John Wilkes Booth's assassination of President Lincoln.
 In a letter written in 1909 to the editor of The Century Magazine, Robert Lincoln recalled what had happened that day: